bhaktii98/GrailHaus/README.md

 - **Alt-account prevention** is detection-only (a recorded device ID on signup), not enforcement — an honest gap, not implied to be solved.

-**A real bug found and fixed along the way:** recurring drops originally read their `goes_live_at`/`ends_at` columns directly at purchase time — values set once and never updated once a pack becomes a *recurring* drop, meaning a recurring drop could actually be purchased at any time regardless of its real schedule.
-Fixed by recomputing the true current occurrence under the same row lock the purchase already takes, rather than trusting stale columns.

 **The design mistake behind the current bulk-reveal architecture:** the first version of the 10-pack reveal kept every pack's full 3D scene (tear included) alive across a continuous scroll